Tetracycline-Stained Teeth: Causes, Severity, and Treatment

 When the Staining Occurs

 The timing of tetracycline exposure determines which teeth stain and how severely.
 Tooth development follows a precise sequence that begins before birth and continues through early adolescence.
 Primary (baby) teeth begin mineralizing as early as the fourteenth week of pregnancy.
-Permanent teeth begin forming before birth as well — the first molars and central incisors start mineralizing around the time of birth, with the remaining permanent teeth developing sequentially through childhood.
+Permanent teeth begin forming before birth too.
+The first molars and central incisors start mineralizing around the time of birth, with the rest of the permanent teeth developing in sequence through childhood.

 Why Children Under Eight Face the Greatest Risk